-Bring the water, vinegar, salt, and sugar to a boil, stirring once or twice to dissolve the salt and sugar.
-Let cool to room temperature (you can speed this up by putting the brine into the refrigerator to speed up the process.
+Bring the water, vinegar, salt, and sugar, or honey, to a boil.
+Stir once or twice to dissolve the salt and sugar.
+Let cool to room temperature or place the brine into the refrigerator to speed up the process.

-Pack the whole cucumbers or spears into the jar(s) vertically, adding the remaining spices and herbs as you do so.
+Pack the whole cucumbers or spears vertically into the jar, or jars, adding the remaining spices and herbs as you do so.
 Be sure to pack the cucumbers in tightly so that they will not float up out of the brine.

-Pour the cooled brine into the jar(s) over the other ingredients, being sure to completely cover the cucumbers with the liquid.
-Secure lids, and place in the refrigerator.
+Pour the cooled brine over the cucumbers, being sure to completely cover them with the liquid.